Measurement of the branching fraction ratios $R(D^{+})$ and $R(D^{*+})$ using muonic $\tau$ decays

-In the Standard Model (SM), the $b \to c \tau^{-} \overline{\nu}_\tau$ transition proceeds via a tree-level $W$ boson exchange.\footnote{The inclusion of charge conjugate processes in this Letter is implied throughout.} The SM decay amplitude is therefore large, resulting in large branching fractions and copious signal yields.
+In the Standard Model (SM), the transition of a beauty quark ($b$) into a charm quark ($c$), a tau lepton ($\tau^-$) and a tau anti-neutrino ($\overline{\nu}_\tau$), $b \to c \tau^{-} \overline{\nu}_\tau$, proceeds via a tree-level $W$ boson exchange.\footnote{The inclusion of charge conjugate processes in this Letter is implied throughout.} The SM decay amplitude is large, resulting in large branching fractions and copious signal yields.
 Despite this, $b \to c \tau^{-} \overline{\nu}_\tau$ transitions are highly sensitive to new physics as the process involves three third-generation fermions~\cite{Fajfer:2012vx,Crivellin:2012ye,Tanaka:2012nw,Freytsis:2015qca}.
 This system therefore represents one of the best potential sources of contributions from new physics mediators that couple preferentially to the third generation~\cite{Allwicher:2023shc,Davighi:2023iks}.
-Furthermore, being a charged-current semileptonic transition, non-factorisable long-distance contributions are strongly suppressed.
-Uncertainties due to the strong interaction can be reduced by forming lepton universality ratios, where a semitauonic transition is normalised to the corresponding semimuonic transition, $b \to c \mu^{-} \overline{\nu}_\mu$.
+Furthermore, being a charged-current semileptonic transition, the decay amplitude can be factorised between the leptonic and hadronic parts to a good approximation.
+Uncertainties due to the strong interaction can be reduced by forming lepton universality ratios, where a $b \to c \tau^{-} \overline{\nu}_\tau$ transition is normalised to the corresponding muonic one, $b \to c \mu^{-} \overline{\nu}_\mu$.
 In the SM, these ratios only deviate from unity due to the different lepton masses.